 Skip to main content Skip to navigation

 An ultimate beneficial owner (UBO) is someone who ultimately owns or controls a company and benefits from its financial transactions.
 Because UBOs sometimes seek to remain anonymous, often through a complex chain of corporate infrastructure, they may not be immediately identifiable.
-Therefore, it’s crucial for FIs to understand the intricacies of beneficial ownership and apply appropriate measures to accurately identify UBOs, thus mitigating risks related to anonymity.
+Therefore, it’s crucial for financial institutions (FIs) to understand the intricacies of beneficial ownership and implement appropriate measures to accurately identify UBOs, thereby mitigating risks associated with anonymity.

-When financial institutions (FIs) onboard businesses and other entities as customers, they must have protocols in place to ensure they know exactly who they are beginning a business relationship with.
-This means identifying an account’s ultimate beneficial owner (UBO).
+When FIs onboard businesses and other entities as customers, they must have protocols in place to ensure they know exactly who they are beginning a business relationship with.
+This means identifying an account’s UBO.

 Why is it important to conduct UBO checks?